 As a Mothernode CRM Partner, a fundamental component to your financial success is dependent on the longevity of your referral’s Mothernode subscription.
 Therefore it’s important to understand the types of businesses and customers that would most benefit from implementing and using Mothernode CRM in their daily business.
-Identifying the right referral insures a higher level of customer satisfaction, and longer retention rate, which are key to a healthy commission base.
+Identifying the right referral ensures a higher level of customer satisfaction and longer retention rate, which are both key to a healthy commission base.

-While Mothernode CRM delivers the capabilities users would expect in a world-class software, there are some challenges and variables that can be an obstruction to referrals potentially implementing any CRM solution.
-Amongst these are budget, company culture or resistance to change.
-Learning how to correctly identify the right customer will increase your overall conversions, quicker.
+While Mothernode CRM delivers the capabilities users would expect in a world-class software service, there are some challenges and variables that can be an obstruction to referrals potentially implementing any CRM solution.
+Among these are budget, company culture or resistance to change.
+Learning how to correctly identify the right customer will more quickly increase your overall conversions.